jeremytai/offtheback.in/content/post/2022/hannover/index.md

 Yesterday's race and the early drive took its toll and I missed bridging to the rider in front of me with the consequence being another fifth place like Sunday's race.

----
-*Non-commerical use of the photos in the gallery below are provided pending my copyright remains intact and there is a link to [Off the Back](https://www.offtheback.in).*

-*For commercial use [contact](https://www.offtheback.in/contact) me.*

 {{< gallery folder="gallery" title="Hannover - Stevens Cyclocross Cup #4" >}}

 ---